coastalboundarydynamicsresearchgroup/SonarController/hardware/setupRPi.md

 ### Power up

+During first boot, ensure that the Raspberry Pi has an Ethernet cable plugged in that provides access to the Internet.

+Follow the instructions for first boot, and when prompted:
+- Make a note of the Raspberry Pi's IP address
+- Create the first user 'admin' with password 'admin'.
+- Skip connecting to a Wifi network.
+- Select Chromium as the default browser.
+- Let the software update itself if needed.

+After the software updates and reboots (reboot manually if needed), use the GUI to launch a console and type `sudo raspi-config`

+In raspi-config, use the keyboard arrow keys and <enter> key to:
+- System Settings -> Hostname  set to 'SonarXX' where 'XX' is the 2-digit id number of the sonary controller.
+For example, 'sonar10'.
+- Interfaces -> SSH  enable SSH access
+- Interfaces -> I2C  enable the Arm I2C interface

+Exit raspi-config, and allow it to reboot.

+### Install Packages

+The following instructions will be done by keyboard commands at the command line interface.
+You can either use the GUI and launch a terminal to work in or remote in from another computer using SSH.

 Connect the power supply that came with the SBC to the wall and the USB C connector.
 This is for setup and development only.
 When deployed, the USB C connector will be powered with a buck converter running off battery power.

 Depress the power button (tiny stud near the HDMI connector) momentarily.